How can I access information?

 If the information you are seeking is not available on this website and is not otherwise routinely provided by the Department on request, then you have a right to formally apply for access to specific information.

-You can make a formal application by downloading and completing the government information access form and sending it to us at the following address:
+You can make a formal GIPA access application and pay the $30 application fee using Visa or Mastercard, or by downloading and completing the government information access form (DOC, 153 KB) and sending it to us with a cheque or money order at the following address:

 The GIPA Act states that we are only able to accept access applications that:

 - Are in writing and sent to us at the address above